eilifso/sumstud-2022/docs/rj4d.md

 Observe that the parameters stabilize when the time progresses.
 But that for the $$1/10$$ density bifrost parameter, it will be slightly higher values then the original.
+And that most of the deviations stems from the intersection between the left and right side of the domain.

 ## Ramses